steverlambert/EEP520-Final_Proj/README.md

 - agent constraints, such as attaching

 # Challenges
+The most difficult and time-consuming aspect of creating this game was the dynamic addition and removal of agents.
+I encountered the errors "could not find agent id", "bad function call", and "can't add to process while updating" countless times while trying to add or remove agents.
+At first, I was handling much of the control of the system with the "player one" robot class.
+Once invisible agents were an option, I moved the control to an overall invisible controller, which made the code much cleaner and easier to debug.
+I also realized that you cannot add an agent inside a collision loop (this gives the "updating" error).
+Emitting events and setting flags became the best method.
+For the flag control in the two-player game, I left the control in the robot classes because the flag needed to respawn directly behind the robots and the flag class is unaware of the robots' positions.
+The teleport method would be perfect for this, but - because the flag is attached to the robot - it will remain attached after a teleport, which throws everything into chaos.
+A "detach" method would be useful here.

+Somewhat related to the above, I spent several hours trying to add a "reset" command so the game could be played multiple times and with different modes without the need to restart enviro.
+I was ultimately unsuccessful.
+By teleporting agents back to their starting position, resetting works if the user plays the same mode over and over, but once a new mode is selected the process breaks.
+My other method was to emit a "reset" event when the reset button is clicked.
+This produced two odd behaviors.
+First, it would reset and start a new game successfully once but would crash with a “could not find agent id” on the second reset.
+Second, when I reset, emitted the event, and deleted the relevant agents, a “ghost” agent was leftover.
+An invisible version of the robot that was deleted remained and would eventually crash the system.
+I only know this because it fired white bullets that were outlined in black when I pressed the fire key.
+So, the first addition to my game when I have more time is a reset button.

 # Installation
 Clone the EEP520-Final_Proj repository and make it your working directory.